burningion/ecommerce-observability/README.md

 # Example Instrumented Ecommerce App

-This is a WIP repo demonstrating observability in an eCommerce app.
+This is a repo demonstrating observability in an eCommerce app.

 It will be used as the basis for my next workshop for the Datadog Community Summit in Berlin.